rails/rails/guides/source/getting_started.md

 restart the server; changes you make in files will be automatically picked up by the server.

-The "Welcome Aboard" page is the _smoke test_ for a new Rails application: it makes sure that you have your software configured correctly enough to serve a page.
+The "Welcome aboard" page is the _smoke test_ for a new Rails application: it makes sure that you have your software configured correctly enough to serve a page.
 You can also click on the _About your application's environment_ link to see a summary of your application's environment.